The Battlefields of Belgium – Campaigns from WW1, WW2 & Waterloo

 Don’t hesitate to get in touch – our friendly team are ready and waiting to help with any further information you need!

-In 2025, you will stay for four nights at the 3-star Olympia Hotel in Bruges.
+You will stay for four nights at a minimum 3-star hotel, such as the 3-star Olympia Hotel in Bruges, the 3-star Ibis Kortrijk Centrum or similar.

 Reviews